arkadiuss/-Never-RideOnTime/README.md

 ### Plot.ly
 We prefer to analyze data as charts than in csv files.
 We used this nice tool to generate plots.
-We wanted to use vegas but it didn;t wan;t to work with Scala 2.12.

 ## Data